thompsonplyler/adam/README.md

 ## Electron app (TypeScript)

 Separate Electron client with shared Mantine theme.
+Electron is the session owner (lifecycle) but not a gameplay user.

 Dev (Windows):